lukemcmack/hollywood5/README.md

 <h3>Temporal-Weighted Naive Bayes</h3>

 This model predicts Best Picture winners using Tfidf Vectorizer and Multinomial Naive Bayes.
-The TFIDF vector converts the metadata of all reviews into numerical count to predict OScar nominee awards based on common words.
+The TFIDF vector converts the metadata of all reviews into numerical count to predict Oscar nominee awards based on common words.
 However, we use stopwords to avoid words from the title of the movie or some generic words to avoid overfitting or overgeneralizing words that would be included in reviews.

 Additionally, we weight training examples using a temporal decay factor to give slightly more emphasis to years closer to the test year.
 This ensures predictions are informed by recent language trends while still generalizing across the 2015–2025 period.
 While extending stopwords to the studio or cast names may also help, since the year of nomination is excluded in this model, it is unlikely that the same cast names would be in future or past movies' reviews, and might instead be helpful.
 Initial trials of the model supported this theory as prediction accuracy decreased.